 At level 6, roam often.
 Magical Journey and Tempered Fate are a potent near-global presence from the mid lane, and that power must be taken advantage of.

-As the laning phase winds down, you will transition into a utility/burst role
+As the laning phase winds down, you will transition into your true APC form

 - Use sizable burst alongside Cosmic Binding for good picks